zhannurr/calculatorMVC/README.md

 ## 📜 How It Works

-The app is divided into three components:
+The app is divided into three components following the MVC design pattern:

-1. **Model (CalculatorModel):** This is where all the calculations happen.
-It handles the logic for each operation. 💡
+1. **Model (CalculatorModel):** This component handles all the calculations and business logic.
+It defines the operations and ensures that only valid calculations are performed.
+For example, it checks for division by zero before performing the division. 💡

 2. **View (CalculatorView):** The charming interface that allows users to input numbers and see results.
-It's designed to be welcoming and easy to use! 🌈
+It's designed to be welcoming and easy to use!
+The view displays the result and communicates errors to the user through friendly pop-up messages. 🌈

-3. **Controller (CalculatorController):** The glue that connects the model and view, managing user interactions and updating the interface accordingly. 🎩
+3. **Controller (CalculatorController):** The glue that connects the model and view!
+The controller manages user interactions, responds to button clicks, and updates the view with results or error messages.
+It ensures that the model's calculations are displayed correctly in the view. 🎩

+This separation of concerns helps keep the code organized and maintainable, making it easier to expand the application in the future! 🌟

 ## 🚀 Getting Started